Jacksgong/android-project-combine/README.md

 ## WHAT ABOUT THIS?

-> This is very useful when you developing several projects but that need to communicate each other(such as Atlas project)
+> This is very useful when you developing several projects but they need to communicate each other(such as Atlas project)

 - Different Android projects develop together at the one Android Studio window.
 - Find References and Jump into source code rather than .class file on jar package.